-- 4. The Academy will use Nottingham LA's timetable for applications to The Wells Academy each year (exact dates within the months may vary from year to year). - a) In September The Wells Academy will publish information about the arrangements for admission, including over- subscription criteria, for the following September. - b) September/October The Wells Academy will provide opportunities for parents to visit the Academy. - c) By 31 October (secondary) / 15 January (primary) Parents complete the common application form (CAF) and return it to the LA to administer. - d) 1 March (secondary) / 16 April (primary) notification of offers made to parents.
+- 9. The Academy will use Nottingham LA's timetable for applications to the Nottingham Academy each year (exact dates within the months may vary from year to year). - a) In September the Nottingham Academy will publish in its prospectus information about the arrangements for admission, including over- subscription criteria, for the following September. - b) September/October the Nottingham Academy will provide opportunities for parents to visit the Academy. - c) By 31 October (secondary) / 15 January (primary) Parents complete the common application form (CAF) and return it to the LA to administer. - d) 1 March (secondary) / 16 April (primary) notification of offers made to parents.